-Students are aided by their Student Success Advisor to incorporate these graduate courses within their academic plan.
-Graduate-level course dates may differ from undergraduate course dates and could affect a student's academic schedule and course load.
+Students are aided by their Student Success Advisor to incorporate these graduate courses into their academic plan.
+Graduate-level course dates may differ from undergraduate course dates and could impact a student's academic schedule and course load.

 Students must earn a grade of D or higher in the graduate course to fulfill the corresponding undergraduate course requirement.
-CAPS students who do not achieve a grade of D or higher may.
+Business Management students who do not achieve a grade of D or higher may: